-The Pullman Dubai Creek City Centre & Residences was one of the first hotels in the region that adopted our technology, and it has reduce food waste in 40%.
-Also, we have recently signed an agreement with the Government of Dubai to deploy food waste reduction across the country’s hospitality industry.
+The Pullman Dubai Creek City Centre & Residences was one of the first hotels in the region to adopt our technology, and it has reduced food waste by 40%.
+We have also been working with the Government of Dubai to deploy food waste reduction technology across the country’s hospitality sector.

-Based on our experience over the years, we’ve come up with some recommendation to help the hospitality sector reduce food waste.
-Here are the 5 tips to reduce food waste during Ramadan:
+Based on our experience over the years, we’ve come up with some recommendations to help the hospitality sector reduce food waste.
+Here are our five tips for a less wasteful Ramadan:

 Have you ever attempted to record food waste in your restaurant?
 Have you identified a festive period when the waste usually goes up?
 Share your experience with us in the comments below: